8 Best Tips For Work Culture In The Philippines

 Party Events In The Office

-These are the events where you can have a proper get-together with your Filipino colleagues and have a small talk in which they can teach you about their Filipino culture, etiquette, traditions, and stuff not to do in public gatherings that might end up embarrassing yourself.
+These are the events where you can have a proper get-together with your Filipino colleagues and have a small talk in which they can teach you about their Filipino culture, Filipino business etiquette, traditions, and stuff not to do in public gatherings that might end up embarrassing yourself.

 Business Thinker